TBEMSESG/pa-docu/docs/dev_backend/Setup/03_dockerCompose.md

     environment: # Check and adapt these settings
       port: '3005'
       mongo_connection: 'mongodb://db:27017/' # only change if you know what you do :)
-      mySecret: 'yourSecretString' # ACTION NEEDED -> Change this String to secure your Installation
+      mySecret: 'changeThisSecret' # ACTION NEEDED -> Change this String to secure your Installation
       LOG_LEVEL: "debug" # Define the loglevel to be written to the logfile (debug, info, warn or error)
       CONS_LOG_LEVEL: "debug" # Define the loglovel for the console (debug, info, warn or error)
   frontend: